 This section describes the functionality of specific Wwise views to help you get up and running quickly with the software.

-Getting to Know the Project Explorer—understanding the visual elements, setting display options, and using the Project Explorer toolbar.
+Getting to Know the Project Explorer—understanding the visual elements, setting display options, using the Project Explorer Search and Project Explorer toolbars.

 Getting to Know the Event Viewer—navigating, sorting, filtering, and setting display options.